Open-EO/openeo-udf-python-to-r/README.md

 `pip install openeo-r-udf`

+### Run UDFs

+In the folloowing chapter we'll give examples on how to use the UDF library from a Python environment.

 The following variables should be defined:
 - `udf` (string - The content of the parameter `udf` from `run_udf`, i.e. UDF code or a path/URL to a UDF)
 - `udf_folder` (string - The folder where the UDFs reside or should be written to)